-->

 Spider Plant Care Tips

-3. Change water weekly to maintain clarity and prevent algae.
+2. Change water periodically to prevent algae.

 Spider Plant growing in Water